StarExecMiami/StarExec-ARC/starexec-kubernetes/terraform/README.md

     - ```make populate-cluster```: Populates the cluster with the StarExec k8s resources using kubectl.

 3. Wait a bit for the head node to be up-and-running:
-    - You can check using ```kubectl describe se-depl``` and other kubectl commands.
+    - You can check using ```kubectl describe pod se-depl``` and other kubectl commands.

 4. Forward your domain name to the service:
-    - If your domain name is registered with Route53 using the account signed into the AWS cli, you can run ```make forward-domain-route53```.
+    - If your domain name is registered with Route53 using the account signed into the AWS cli, you can run ```make forward-domain-route53```
     - Otherwise, you can run ```kubectl get svc``` to get a domain name for the service, and separately forward your domain name to the service using a `CNAME` record.